Jcardif/Kadi/README.md

 # Winning
 A player cannot play if any of the players is cardless.

-For a player to win, they must play all their winning cards in one move and, have had said “Niko Kadi” in the previous round.
+For a player to win, they must play all their winning cards in one move and, have had said “Niko Kadi” in the previous round before the next player played their move.

 The winning cards are:
 -	Answer Cards